AsiganTheSunk/python-torcurl/README.md

 ## Description

+python-torcurl it's a library that gives easy access to use **tor** (`SOCKS5 connections`) with curl in a simple way.
+This library focuses on giving anonymity to your connections throught the internet.
+It Offers, some degree of control over tor processes using **stem** and over curl configuration parameters using **pycurl**.
+Likewise to further hide your identity the user agent will be provided by **FakeUserAgent**.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development or testing purposes.

 ## Index of Contents